khanhdang/homepage/about.md

 - Neuromorphic Computing
 - Machine Learning

-Current and previous projects can be found in the <a role="button" href="/research" class="btn btn-success btn-sm">research</a> page.
+Current and previous projects can be found in the [research](./research) page.

 ## Professional Experience